airshipit/airship-in-a-bottle/doc/source/security/template.rst

 Sensitive data should be encrypted in-transit.

   * Project Scope: Shipyard, Deckhand
-  * Solution *Pending*: Shipard and Deckhand API endpoints should support TLS.
+  * Solution *Pending*: Shipyard and Deckhand API endpoints should support TLS.
 See data_security_.
   * Audit: *Pending*: Expect to validate post-deployment that endpoints all support TLS